-No. Name Brief pers Number of the Company shares (Date of Birth) concurrent duties held April April Registered as an attorney Entered Kashiwagi Sogo Law Offices Professor of Keio University Law June School (current position) Outside Audit & Supervisory Board Member of Shin-Etsu Chemical Co., Ltd. 0 Taku Fukui (current position) (August 24, 1961) January 2009: Managing Partner of Kashiwagi Sogo Law Offices Candidate for (current position) Reappointment June 2017: Outside Director of the Company 4 Town of office (current position) 4 Candidate for - Term of office as a director: Three (3) years (at the conclusion of this Ordinary General Shareholders' Meeting) Outside Director - Attendance a 12 out of 12 on as director: Candidate for porate law and corporate governance in Japan and ove tui has a high degree of expertise, wealth of experience Independent achievement ce and Outside Director sition of Outside Director of the Company in June 20 provided highly effective supervision while supporting the determination of actions and quick and decisive execution on decision-making, based on his h expertise, wealth of achievements and insights, etc. 441 41 He has been nominated as a director on expectations that he will help further oversight function of the Board of Directors through these achievements and - About indep on relationshing between the Company and Vashiyaa : Saga Law on relationships between the Company and Kashiwag cu Fukui serves as Managing Partner. i Sogo Law The Compan y files do cumentation with the Tokyo Stock Exchange to estab Taku Fukui is an independent director under the provisions set forth by the Tokyo Stock Exchange.
+No. Name Brief pers Number of the NO. (Date of Birth) concurrent duties Company shares held April Registered as an attorney Entered Kashiwagi Sogo Law Offices April 2004: Professor of Keio University Law School (current position) June 2005: Outside Audit & Supervisory Board Member of Shin-Etsu Chemical Co., Ltd. 0 Taku Fukui (scheduled to retire in June, 2021) (August 24, 1961) January 2009: Managing Partner of Kashiwagi Sogo Law Offices Candidate for (current position) Reappointment June 2017: Outside Director of the Company reappointment (current position) 4 Candidate for June 2021: Outside Corporate Auditor of Outside Director METAWATER Co., Ltd. Outside Director TF C CC 1. (scheduled) Candidate for Independent Outside Director actions and c expertise, we erseas as an ace and 117, he has f major corporate high degree of He has been nominated as a director on expectations that he will help further strengthen the oversight function of the Board of Directors through these achievements and insights, etc. - About independence There are no transaction relationships between the Company and Kashiwagi Sogo Law Offices, where Mr. Taku Fukui serves as Managing Partner.
+The Company files documentation with the Tokyo Stock Exchange to establish that Mr. Taku Fukui is an independent director under the provisions set forth by the Tokyo Stock Exchange.